In September of 2014 a friend of mine, born and raised in Massachusetts, called me up and said “We’re going to Boston”.

 Made to perfection!!!

 The pizza was so good that there’s no question about why the line is out the door around lunch time.

-For this reason we got there around 10 am to beat the crowd.
+For this is the reason we got there around 10 am.

 Another thing about this place is once they run out of pizza dough for the day they just close up shop.